restfb/restfb/migrations.md

 a newer type called `StoryAttachment`. `StoryAttachment` has the same fields as `Comment.Attachment` but contains the target field, too.
 Therefore it is better suitable to the original Facebook JSON.

+## `boolean` changed to `Boolean`
+Facebook returns for Graph API 2.4+ only requested fields.
+So some fields are not set.
+Because `boolean` is only `true` or `false` it is changed to Boolean.
+So a field can be `null` if it is not set.
+A developer needs to check for null now, but get better results if a field was not requested and not tricked by the Java default value for `boolean`.

 ## `FacebookClient#executeQuery` and `FacebookClient#executeMultiquery` removed
 The `FacebookClient` interface does not longer provide the `executeQuery` and